-My observation of a group of college students
+My observation of college students speaking in group

 The exercise was quite simple.
 The students were divided into pairs and were asked to interview each other for few minutes to know the background, hobbies etc. of their partner.
 After they finished interviewing, students came in front of the class one by one and narrated to the class what they gathered about their partner.
 (There was no sequence in which they came forward.
 Anyone could raise hand and volunteer.)

 I noticed that some students volunteered, walked in front, and spoke (say, first category).
 Some needed to be coaxed (say, second category).
 And yet there were few students who came forward only after multiple nudges (say, third category).
 The first category of students, by and large, also fared the best in speaking.
 In the third category, some students barely spoke and some just read out from a prepared paragraph.